HiroNewf/Network-Plus-Notes/README.md

     - Also will cause applications to not work
     - Filtering on your device
         - Check the settings of your firewall (might need to be done by an admin)
-        - Could be centerally administered
+        - Could be centrally administered
     - Packet capture from an external device could give you more information on the firewall and its filtering
 - Incorrect ACL settings
     - Only some IP addresses may be accessible
     - Confirm with packet capture that this is indeed the issue
-        - Tracerout could also help with idientifying the point of no return
+        - Tracerout could also help with identifying the point of no return
 - Unresponsive service
     - No answer at all
     - Make sure your port number and protocol is correct